amenallah53/To-Do-s-App/README.md

-# To-Do-s-App
+# To Do's App
-Developed a cross-platform task manager using Flutter, implementing Hive (NoSQL) for local storage.
-Organized tasks by customizable categories with efficient key-value data structure.
+To Do's is a cross-platform task manager using Flutter, implementing Hive (NoSQL) for local storage.Tasks are organized by customizable categories with efficient key-value data structure.